itaylor/thunk-centric-redux/packages/redux-send-postmessage/readme.md

 ## How it works
-This library allows you to create a middleware that dispatches actions to other windows via window.postMessage for configured action types.
-CreateSendPostMessageMiddleware receives a selector function for the window you are targeting along with a list of action types and returns a middleware function to be passed in to your redux store that will target the provided window when the type of dispatched action is included in the provided list.
+This library allows you to create a middleware that dispatches actions to other windows via window.postMessage for configured action types. `createSendPostMessageMiddleware` receives a selector function for the window you are targeting along with a list of action types and returns a middleware function to be passed in to your redux store that will target the provided window when the type of dispatched action is included in the provided list.

 ## Usage